yogeshmpandey/yogeshmpandey.github.io/_posts/2015-10-05-Triund-Trek.md

 >Reaching Clouds

-" Knock-knock-knocking' on heaven's door " from GUNS and ROSES was playing on the boombox as we ascended up.
+" Knock-knock-knocking' on heaven's door " from GUNS N' ROSES was playing on the boombox as we ascended up.
 Afraid of missing the sunset we rushed to the top.
 One after another we crossed approximately 22 hairpin bends across the trail.
 We reached the top just in time.
 The cloud cleared the sky and sun were ready to depart.
-Sights from the top are fascinating on the left there is Dauladhar Range on right there is a panoramic view of the lush green valley. we completed 12 km of the uphill trek in less than 3 hours.
+Sights from the top are fascinating, on the left there is Dauladhar Range and on right there is a panoramic view of the lush green valley.
+We completed 12 km of the uphill trek in less than 3 hours.

 <img src="http://i.imgur.com/tyFhYFD.jpg" alt="">

 >Sunset from Triund

 Meanwhile, fellow friends searched for tents or anything to spend the night in.
-We were then told by locals that if we want to stay alive in the night we better run downhill, as due to chilly winds the temperature goes very down and god forbid if it rains.
+We were then told by locals that if we want to stay alive in the night we better run downhill, as due to chilly winds the temperature goes very down and God forbid if it rains.
 But we found out there were many fellow trekkers just like us although either they were going downhill or asking the people with tents for help.
 We decided to revise lessons by Bear Grylls and stay up.
 Just as the sun went down the temperature also went down.

 <img src="http://i.imgur.com/4yrGFq0.jpg" alt="">